Life at Camp

 How are the village assignments chosen?

-An applicant does not choose his village.
+An applicant does not choose his/her village.
 Applicants apply to work at any camp, and for any American Village Camps program.
 The village placements are determined first and foremost by the needs of American Village Camps.
 The main determining factor is the maintenance of the correct counselor-to-camper ratio at every site, session by session.
 When creating the counselor schedule, there are external and internal factors to consider, as well as trying to balance the preferences and needs of 350 staffers annually.
 Please take this fact into serious consideration before applying.

 How do counselors get to their initial sites?